-November 30th, 2019 the former headquarter was reclassified from Land and buildings to investment properties as Glunz & Jensen utilize less than 10 % of the buildings.
+The segment Selandia Park consisted of investment properties, land, and buildings during part of 2019/20.
+November 30th, 2019 the former headquarter was reclassified from Land and buildings to investment properties as Glunz & Jensen utilized less than 10 % of the buildings.